RyanMillerC/openshift-custom-gov-login/blog.md

-# Custom OpenShift Login Page with USG Banner
+# Customize OpenShift's Login with USG Banner

-OpenShift allows for customization of the login to meet a customer's requirements.
+OpenShift allows for customization the login pages to meet a customer's requirements.
-One requirement for United States Government customers is to display a legal acknowledgment to users before they sign in. ([USG Banner Reference])
+One requirement for United States Government (USG) customers is to display a legal acknowledgment to users before they sign in. ([USG Banner Reference])

-This post details how to customize the OpenShift login pages.
+This post steps through the process to customize the OpenShift login with the USG legal banner.

-As a user goes through the OpenShift authentication process, there are three distinct pages that could be displayed.
+The OpenShift login screen is comprised of 3 distinct pages: Login, Providers, and Error.

 ### Login (`login.html`)

 ![Default Login page](login.png)

-This page contains the username/password form used for htpasswd and kube:admin authentication.
+The Login page contains the username/password form used for local authentication, like htpasswd or kube:admin providers.
+This is the page you see on a fresh cluster install when only kube:admin authentication is enabled.
+If only one local authentication method is configured, this page will be displayed when an unauthenticated user attempts to access the console.

 ### Providers (`providers.html`)

 ![Default Providers page](providers.png)

-This page contains a list of available authentication providers.
+The Providers page contains a list of available authentication providers.
-It is used when more than one authentication provider is configured in OpenShift.
+It is only displayed when two or more authentication providers are configured in OpenShift.
+If two or more authentication provides are configured, this page will be displayed when an unauthenticated user attempts to access the console.

 ### Error (`error.html`)

 ![Default Error page](error.png)

-This page is displayed when an authentication error occurs.
+The Error page is displayed when an authentication error occurs.
 For this use case it's not necessary to customize the error page.

 ## Configuration

-Depending on how authentication is configured for a given cluster, both the login and providers pages may need to be customized to show the acknowledgment.
+Given the above information, both the login and providers pages may need to be customized to show the acknowledgment.
-It doesn't hurt to customize both even if one of those two pages is never shown to a user.
+It doesn't hurt to customize both pages, even if one of those two pages is never shown to a user.

-The OpenShift documentation details the process to customize the login screen under the [Customizing the login page] section.
+The OpenShift documentation details the process to customize the login screen under [Customizing the login page].
 The process from the docs starts with bare, unstyled pages for login, providers, and error.

-Unless your organization has a specific theme to apply, it's easier to grab the default theme OpenShift uses and customize that.
+Unless your organization has a specific theme to apply, it's easier to grab the default pages directly from the authentication pods.
-From a running OpenShift cluster, it's possible to pull the code used for the default theme.

 ```bash
 POD=$(oc get pods -n openshift-authentication -o name | head -n 1)